WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      - be persistently and disturbingly present in (something). 持续并令人不安地出现在（某事物）中，可译为笼罩。

+- hawk

+  1. noun: a bird of prey with broad rounded wings and a long tail, typically taking prey by surprise with a short chase.

+  2. noun: a person who advocates an aggressive or warlike policy, especially in foreign affairs.

+     _"severe limits were put on the peace plan by party hawks"_

+  3. verb: (of a person) hunt game with a trained hawk.

+  4. verb: (of a bird or dragonfly) hunt on the wing for food.

+     _"swifts hawked low over the water"_

+  5. phrase: have eyes like a hawk - miss nothing of what is going on around one.

+  6. phrase: watch someone like a hawk - keep a vigilant eye on someone, especially to check that they do nothing wrong.

+     _"she watched them like a hawk because some of them were bound to cheat"_

+  7. verb: carry about and offer (goods) for sale, typically advertising them by shouting.

+     _"street traders were hawking costume jewellery"_

+  8. verb: clear the throat noisily.

+     _"he hawked and spat into the flames"_

+  9. noun: a plasterer's square board with a handle underneath for carrying plaster or mortar.

 - headline

   1. noun: a heading at the top of an article or page in a newspaper or magazine. 报纸或杂志的文章或页面顶部的标题。